Daniel Tiger's Neighborhood: Production

-The series is co-produced by the Pittsburgh-based Fred Rogers Productions (formerly the Fred Rogers Company and Family Communications), New York City-based Out of the Blue Enterprises and with animation produced in Toronto by 9 Story Media Group with Adobe Animate (formerly Adobe Flash Professional) and music created at Voodoo Highway Music & Post.
+The series is produced by Pittsburgh-based Fred Rogers Productions (formerly The Fred Rogers Company and Family Communications), New York City-based Out of the Blue Enterprises (now 9 Story USA) and Toronto-based 9 Story Media Group, and animated with Adobe Animate (formerly Adobe Flash Professional) with music created at Voodoo Highway Music & Post.

 Release and availability

 In 2006, three years after Fred Rogers' death and after the end of production of Blue's Clues, The Fred Rogers Company contacted Angela Santomero to ask what type of show she would create to promote Rogers' legacy.
 That conversation led to the creation of Daniel Tiger's Neighborhood.
 PBS initially ordered 40 episodes, which were broadcast between September 3, 2012 and February 21, 2014.
 PBS Kids renewed the series for a second season of 20 episodes, which premiered on August 18, 2014.
 On July 7, 2015, the series was renewed for a third season of 25 episodes, which premiered on September 5, 2016.
 On October 11, 2017, the series was renewed for a fourth season of 20 episodes and a one-hour special Won't You Be Our Neighbor, which premiered on July 11, 2018.
 Cartoon Network UK's sister pre-school channel Cartoonito premiered Daniel Tiger's Neighborhood on March 1, 2016.
 The series had previously been available for streaming on Netflix before July 1, 2016, when a multi-year agreement for the catalog of many of PBS' children's series with Amazon Prime Video went into effect.
 A smaller selection of current episodes is also available through the PBS Kids app on several digital media player and tablet/smartphone platforms.
 It also now airs on international CBeebies channels around the world.